Osteoarthritis (OA) is the most common form of arthritis that affects nearly one in six Canadians.

 - Outstanding Research Award by the Canadian Academy of Sport Medicine Annual Meeting (2008) for “The Effect of Knee Immobilization on Postoperative Pain Following an Anterior Cruciate Ligament (ACL) Reconstruction: A Randomized Clinical Trial”

-Office Hours: Monday to Friday – 8 am to 4 pm (closed over the noon hour and statutory holidays)
+Office Hours: Monday to Friday – 8 am to 4 pm (closed statutory holidays)